Hands-on workshops you don't want to miss!

-Museum staff provide training in internationally recognized environmental education programs for teachers.
-These programs can be conducted for teachers of all subjects and grade levels either in your school or at the Museum.
-These workshops are excellent for informal educators such as scout leaders, camp leaders, and youth leaders of any kind!
+Museum staff members provide training statewide for teachers of all subjects and grade levels - either in your school or at the Museum.

 9 a.m. - 3 p.m.